vickmuir/Backup/index.md

 1. Log in to [The IBM Cloud catalog](https://console.bluemix.net/catalog/){:new_window} or the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}
 2. Order a monthly bare metal server.
 You can learn more about ordering bare metal servers [here](https://console.bluemix.net/docs/bare-metal/baremetal-provision.html){:new_window}.
 3. You are redirected to the manage portal to complete the order. <br/>

-   >**Note** - EVault backup service isn't available when you're ordering an hourly billed server.
+   EVault backup service isn't available when you're ordering an hourly billed server.
 However, the service can be added later as an upgrade.
+   {:important}
 4. Under **Add-ons** section, choose one of the EVault options (other than "None").
 6. Scroll down, and click **Add to Order**.
 7. Find the Host and Domain Names section, and enter host and domain names.
 You can choose any host name and domain that you like.
 8. On the right, click the **Cloud Service terms** and the **Third-Party Service Agreement** check boxes.
 9. Confirm or enter your payment information and click **Submit Order**.
 You are redirected to a screen with your provisioning order number.
-You can print the screen because it's also your provisioning order receipt. <br/>**Note**: You can also save this order without purchasing by clicking **Save as Quote**.
+You can print the screen because it's also your provisioning order receipt.

+You can also save this order without purchasing by clicking **Save as Quote**.
+{:tip}

 A series of emails is sent to your administrator: Acknowledgment of the provisioning order, Provisioning order approval and processing, and Provisioning complete.
 The Provisioning complete email includes a link to your *Device Details* page, that you can access after you log in to {{site.data.keyword.cloud_notm}}.
 You can also log directly in to the {{site.data.keyword.slportal}}.

-**Confirming the EVault service purchase**
+**Confirming the purchase**
 1. In the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}, select **Devices** > **Device List** from the main menu.
 2. Locate the new server that you ordered.
   - If there's clock icon next to the url, you need to wait to continue with the EVault purchase confirmation.
 You can refresh the page to see an updated status on your new server.
 When the clock icon is no longer present, you can proceed with the next steps to confirm the EVault service purchase.